-Dehydrating fruit is something I just started doing.
-I’m such an amateur, but I wanted to share how easy it is and what I’ve learned so far.
-The drying process is used to preserve food by removing most of the moisture in order to stop bacteria from surviving.
+The drying process of food is used to preserve it by removing most of the moisture in order to stop bacteria from surviving.
 You can either use an oven at a low temperature or an electric dehydrator.
 The dehydrator blows warm air no greater than 118 degrees around the food for hours until it becomes leathery and chewy.

-What started me on this new adventure was a recent visit of fig picking with my friend Darlene.
+What started me on this new adventure was a recent visit to fig picking with my friend Darlene.
 She has a big, beautiful fig tree that takes up about half of her back yard.
 We were discussing different ways to eat them when she told me how good they are dried.
 That was something I had never thought of doing, but she suggested I try it.
-So I borrowed my son’s dehydrator and started learning this ancient way of preserving fresh picked figs.
+So I borrowed my son’s dehydrator and started learning this ancient way of preserving fresh-picked figs.

 Drying the Figs